Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Browns stats and trends

-- The Browns have been favored by 3.5 points or more four times this season and covered the spread in one of them.
+- The Browns have covered the spread once this season when favored by 3.5 points or more (in four chances).

-- Cleveland's games this year have hit the over seven times in 15 opportunities (46.7%).
+- Cleveland's games this year have eclipsed the over/under in 46.7% of its opportunities (seven times in 15 games with a set point total).

-- When Cleveland picks up more than 368.4 yards, the team is 4-1 against the spread and 2-3 overall.
+- Cleveland is 4-1 against the spread and 2-3 overall when the team picks up more than 368.4 yards.

 - The Browns have turned the ball over 18 times this season, one more turnover than the Steelers have forced (17).